 The coronavirus pandemic and the rise of Zoom Rotarians discovered new ways of meeting and accomplishing projects in 2020 when the COVID-19 pandemic forced major changes in our way of life.
 Thankfully, new technology offered some alternative ways to help clubs meet.
 The Greenfield Rotary Club and many others chose Zoom as a means of having virtual meetings and helping to keep members safe.
 In June 2020 the club began a hybrid meeting schedule that included the option of in-person meetings at the Catch 22 Sports Pub or attendance by Zoom.
 The Greene Countrie Towne Festival was cancelled in 2020 because of the pandemic, but Rotary was able to run a successful auction in September of that year with limited in-person attendance and online bidding.
-With many people receiving vaccinations in 2021 and restrictions being lifted, the Greenfield club plans to bring back the Greene Countrie Towne Festival on the third weekend of July, 2021.
+With many people receiving vaccinations in 2021 and restrictions being lifted, the Greenfield club was able to bring back the Greene Countrie Towne Festival on the third weekend of July, 2021.